xing-hu/xing-hu.github.io/index.md

 ## Education

-09/2015~07/2020 (expected), Peking University, PhD student in computer science under the supervision of Prof.Zhi Jin and Prof.Ge Li.
+- 09/2015~07/2020 (expected), Peking University, PhD student in computer science under the supervision of Prof.Zhi Jin and Prof.Ge Li.
-09/2011~07/2015, Sichuan University, Bachelor diploma of Software and Engineering
+- 09/2011~07/2015, Sichuan University, Bachelor diploma of Software and Engineering

 ## Research Interests
-# Header 1
-## Header 2
-### Header 3

-- Bulleted
-- List

-1. Numbered
-2. List
+I focus on the application of deep learning and natural language processing approaches to source code analysis.

 **Bold** and _Italic_ and `Code` text